HL7-UK/UK-Core-Access/input/pagecontent/patient_index.md

 For example, when a Consumer sends the request `GET https://fhir.example-provider.nhs.uk/Patient?identifier=12345` the Provider would respond with a Bundle containing any Patient resources with identifier `12345` issued by any organisation. [[Example](Bundle-Response-patientsearchbyidentifiervalue.html)]

-#### family
+#### Patient family
-The Provider may support search by patient family name:
+The Provider SHOULD support search by patient family name:
 ```
 GET [base]/Patient?family=[name]
 ```